-Drug and alcohol addicts rarely make the choice to get clean on their own.
-They usually need support and guidance from their loved ones, which is why it’s important for families to come together and stage an intervention.
+Drug and alcohol addicts rarely choose to get clean on their own.
+They usually need support and guidance from their loved ones, which is why families need to come together and stage an intervention.
 Holding an intervention may not be easy, but it can be an extremely rewarding experience that moves you closer to your loved one.

 Below are six important things that should be included in your script.

 1. Begin With an Affectionate Introduction

 You need your loved one to be open right now.
 If you start the intervention with negativity, it can cause the addict to shut down completely.
 Even though your intentions for holding an intervention are good, your loved one is going to be caught off guard.

 Emotions will be running high on both ends as well.
 Your loved one might feel threatened, and you likely have a lot of angry feelings.
 Living with an addict isn’t easy, and there are probably things your loved one has said and done that hurt you.
 However, now is not the time to release them.

 Some of the best ways to start the intervention are by saying things like, “You are one of the most special people in my life.”
 Or, “I’ve always believed in you.”
 Show your loved ones that you are concerned about their welfare and truly love and respect them.